u-eff-gee/utr/README.md

 In order to include new physics modules, include them in the `src/Physics.cc` file.

 ### 2.5 Random Number Engine <a name="random"></a>
-In `utr.cc`, the random number engine's seed is set by using the current CPU time, making it a "real" random generator.
+In `src/utr.cc`, the random number engine's seed is set by using the current CPU time, making it a "real" random generator.

 ```
 G4Random::setTheEngine(new CLHEP::RanecuEngine);